RISC-KC/basic_rv32s/guidelines/development_log.md

 Let’s begin!

 Ah, right.
-Come to think of it, for Zaamo I included the D_RD signal in ALUsrcA… In single-cycle, every unit can be used in the same cycle, so no problem.
+Come to think of it, for Zaamo I included the D_RD signal in ALUsrcA...
+In single-cycle, every unit can be used in the same cycle, so no problem.
 But in a pipeline, before MEM, the EX stage cannot use memory-fetched data as an operand.
-The memory fetch has to happen in EX… this would be overstepping…
+The memory fetch has to happen in EX... this would be overstepping...

 **~2025.04.13~**